 Native – hand made art

-Native – Kuna People in Panama use art as an income base and we help by using it as an educational tool to bring awareness to the tropical forest condition and promote sustainable solutions to biodiversity.
+Native – Kuna People in Panama use art as an income base and we help by using it as an educational tool to bring awareness to the tropical forest condition and promote sustainable solutions to biodiversity and to fight

 THIS WEEKEND AUCTION TIME